Constitution

 Editorial Structure

 The General Assembly is authorized to approve and modify the Constitution, which requires a two third majority of votes from members of the General Assembly.
-In the case of the journal’s diamond open access status (copyright lies with authors, all articles are free to read and free to publish), being changed, unanimous support is necessary.
+In order to change the journal’s diamond open access status (copyright lies with authors, all articles are free to read and free to publish), unanimous support is necessary.

 Appointing of Members

 Editors-in-Chief, Senior Editors, Associate Editors, Social Responsibility Champions, and the Ombudsperson are appointed by the General Assembly for a term of three years and can be re-elected an unlimited number of times.
+The ballot is managed by the Ombudsperson.
 Advisory Board members, Editorial Assistants, and Reproducibility Managers are selected by the Editors-in-Chief and Senior Editors.
 External Reviewers are selected on a case-by-case basis by the editor handling the manuscript.
+Moving forward, the Senior Editors and the General Assembly will strive to balance the Editorial Board with respect to scientific areas, geography, ethnicity, and gender.

 Resignation